h-v-smacker/maple/README.md

 ## Bonemeal

+The mod now registers itself with the bonemeal API, and saplings should be recognized automatically.

-If you are using the bonemeal mod, add this to mods.lua to enable maple support:
+~~If you are using the bonemeal mod, you can add this to mods.lua to enable maple support:~~

 ```
 if minetest.get_modpath("maple") then